 Our Blog is run by the Outreach & Communications Committee of the Columbia University Postdoc Society (CUPS).
 All members of the Committee run Outreach Events and also post on the blog with individual contributions.

-After finishing her PhD in the Netherlands, Maaike Schilperoort joined the Tabas laboratory at the Department of Medicine of CUMC as a Postdoctoral Research Scientist.
+After finishing her PhD in the Netherlands, Maaike joined the Tabas laboratory at the Department of Medicine of CUMC as a Postdoctoral Research Scientist.
 Her research focuses on mitochondrial dynamics and metabolic regulation of macrophages in the context of atherosclerotic cardiovascular disease.
 Aside from being in the lab, she enjoys sports (fitness training, hiking, and biking), eating breakfast, and listening to podcasts.

 As co-chair of the Outreach and Communication Committee of CUPS, Maaike aspires to build bridges between scientists of various disciplines and facilitate their engagement with the general public.

-Molly Scott received her PhD in developmental psychology at Temple University.
+Molly received her PhD in developmental psychology at Temple University.
 She is a postdoctoral research fellow in the Neurocognition, Early Experience and Development Lab where she is working on the Baby’s First Years project studying the connection between income and young children’s development.
 Molly is passionate about translating scientific findings for parents, teachers, policy makers, and other stakeholders.

-Vikas, Blog Individual Contributor
+Vikas Malik, Blog Individual Contributor

-During his postdoc, Vikas Malik has been working on multiple projects where he studies the underlying mechanism of intrinsic immunity of human embryonic stem cells (hESCs) against viral infections.
+During his postdoc, Vikas has been working on multiple projects where he studies the underlying mechanism of intrinsic immunity of human embryonic stem cells (hESCs) against viral infections.
 In addition, he tries to understand how sleep restriction affects regeneration potential of hESCs.

 Vikas has a keen interest in bringing science to lay people.
 He has actively participated in yearly science communication programs like Science Slam Competition, Researchers Night etc. organized by EURAXESS, China.
 With CUPS, he plans to grow that interest further by participating in these events more frequently.

-Casey, Blog Individual Contributor
+Casey Lardner, Blog Individual Contributor

-Casey Lardner is a postdoctoral research scientist focused on understanding variation in stress & resilience in wild rats.
+Casey is a postdoctoral research scientist focused on understanding variation in stress & resilience in wild rats.
 She completed her Ph.D. in neuroscience at the Icahn School of Medicine at Mount Sinai in 2020, where she co-directed a neuroscience outreach organization, MiNDS, and hosted a storytelling show called “Studying the Brain.”
 She is originally from Virginia.

-Tania, Blog Individual Contributor
+Tania Thimraj, Blog Individual Contributor

-Tania Thimraj is a postdoctoral research scientist focusing on the identification of developmental origins and fate of cell types in in-vitro lung models using high-throughput single-cell transcriptomic profiling and pseudotime analysis.
+Tania is a postdoctoral research scientist focusing on the identification of developmental origins and fate of cell types in in-vitro lung models using high-throughput single-cell transcriptomic profiling and pseudotime analysis.
 Her long-term research interests involve development of a physiologically relevant model to efficiently analyse the role of lung developmental defects in susceptibility to neonatal and adult lung disease.

 At CUPS, Tania aims to use her scientific writing skills to communicate scientific research to a wider audience.

-Daniel Schury, Blog Individual Contributor
+Rupali Gund, Blog Individual Contributor

 Dhru, Section Manager and Contributor for Arts and Humanities

-Dhru Deb is a Postdoctoral Research Scientist at the department of Biomedical Engineering.
+Dhru Deb is a Postdoctoral Research Scientist at the Department of Biomedical Engineering.
 He is a cancer researcher by day, a visual artist by night and a New Yorker at heart!
 He is passionate about encouraging the Columbia University’s postdoc community to combine the knowledge and resources across seemingly disconnected disciplines and to make use of the unique opportunities provided by the New York City!